Alexvn79/exodus-mutual-aid-network/README.md

 - Zero transaction costs: It aims to create new ways of cooperating where the costs of transactions are almost zero.
 - Build a strong reputation: By helping others and fulfilling your commitments, you build a visible reputation within the network.
 This reputation helps you get support when you need it.
 - Community-driven: It's a self-organizing system where the community manages itself, reducing the need for central control.

-# Exodus 2.0 Documentation
-Welcome to the official documentation repository for Exodus 2.0, a digital social innovation for decentralized trust networks.

 ## Repository Structure
 - `docs/1_Core_Documents/` - Foundation and overview materials